nerdsupremacist/GraphZahl/README.md

 ## Usage

-Most users of GraphZahl need to understand the four main provided protocols:
+Most users of GraphZahl need to understand the six main provided protocols:

 - `GraphQLObject`:  A type that is composed from multiple properties and functions
 - `GraphQLSchema`:  The root of any API
 - `GraphQLScalar`:  A singular value
-- `GraphQLEnum`: An simple enum that is RawRepresentable with String (so no associated values, sadly)
+- `GraphQLEnum`: An simple enum that is RawRepresentable with String
+- `GraphQLUnion`: An enum where every case has an associated value that is a GraphQLObject
+- `GraphQLInputObject`: A struct that you expect as an argument to a funtion

 As well as the extensions that enable you to get the most of GraphZahl alongside other common server-side libraries like Vapor and Fluent.